5 of the biggest digital marketing myths

-Digital marketing can be incredibly murky - our view of the world, if we look through a digital and social lens, is shaped primarily by algorithms, their inner workings jealously guarded as trade secrets by the companies which develop them.
+Lookin through a digital and social lens, our world is now shaped primarily by algorithms, their inner workings jealously guarded as trade secrets by the companies that develop them.
 While these algorithms are designed to give us a better user experience, their opacity has lead to a lot of speculation and sometimes, negativity and conspiracy theories.
-The field is also awash with digital marketing ‘experts’ who spout all kinds of questionable advice with no real evidence to back it up, leading lots of companies astray.
+This has come with its fair share of digital marketing ‘experts’ who spout all kinds of questionable advice with no real evidence to back it up, leading too many companies astray.

 While good research (and sometimes good ol’ common sense) usually debunks myths over time, there are some myths that just won’t go away.
-Believing these myths, at best, can prevent a business from reaching its full potential, and at worst, make a company lose a lot of money.
+Believing these myths can prevent a business from reaching its full potential, and even have the potential to make a company lose a lot of money.

 A lot of businesses assume that because social media is free to browse, it’s free to market on.
 And technically, this assumption is correct.